 How Do Colorado Tax Laws Affect Trust Disbursements?

-People set up trusts for many reasons, including limiting the tax burden on their beneficiaries and heirs.
+People set up trusts in Colorado for many reasons, including limiting the tax burden on their beneficiaries and heirs.
 There are two basic options:

-If an irrevocable trust distributes all its income to the trust’s beneficiaries, the trust itself will not be required to pay taxes.
+If a Colorado irrevocable trust distributes all its income to the trust’s beneficiaries, the trust itself will not be required to pay taxes.
 However, beneficiaries may be required to pay taxes on the money they receive.

 When the beneficiaries of a trust receive disbursements from the trust, it becomes their responsibility to pay taxes on the money they receive.
 The taxes must be reported as income to both the IRS and the state of Colorado.